 Betterment recently introduced Betterment Everyday with high return cash management features.

 Ellevest is a robo-advisor designed for and by women.
 While people of all gender identities are more than welcome to invest with Ellevest, the robo-advisor is built to “close the gender money gap” that women tend to face.
 This robo-advisor recognizes the unique financial and career challenges many women encounter: lost time and income due to childbearing and rearing, lower wages than their male counterparts, and an industry that has traditionally been built and maintained for and by men.

 In keeping with the idea that women already have enough challenges, Ellevest is designed to make investing simple and thorough.
 Client goals and risk are assessed along with market forecasting to create diverse and comprehensive portfolios that can be passively or actively managed depending on account type.

-Although both Betterment and Ellevest offer financial advisor access, Ellevest also provides career consultants for its clients.
+Although both Betterment and Ellevest offer financial advisor access, Ellevest also provides career consultants for its clients (in the premium tier).

 Betterment vs. Ellevest—Top Features

 |Overview||Goals-based digital investment manager with access to financial advisors and cash management.||Automated investment management robo-advisor that invests specifically with the needs and challenges of women in mind.
 Offers financial planners and career consultants.|